datascienceslugs/Useful-Documents/CONTRIBUTING.md

 ## Project Structure

+Keeping a consistent, readeable project structure helps others understand your code and reproduce your results more easily.
 Try to respect the [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) project structure.
 These are meant as guidelines - it can be adapted  but in general:
 - data, notebooks and scripts should be in seperate folders (eg scripts in `src`)
 - raw data should be considered immutable (that is, never overwrite the original data)